David Topping, E.ON's director of corporates discusses the impact of peak prices on customers' energy costs.

 In the medium term there are opportunities for businesses to focus on more sustainable opportunities to ‘shift’ load away from more expensive peak times into cheaper off-peak periods.

 Such an approach should be data led and manufacturers should analyse their consumption data to understand what’s driving their patterns of energy usage.
-To help our customers achieve this we recently launched our Corporate Energy Toolkit and our SME manufacturing energy saving advice page.
+To help our customers achieve this we recently launched our Energy Toolkit.

 The focus on peak charging is likely to continue as it’s predicted that the balance between supply and demand will get tighter over the coming years.
 With this brings the opportunity for businesses to engage in demand side response activities which ultimately provide the ability to earn income from demand management, rather than just avoid cost – which may support investment in new assets such as onsite generation.